Henry Lumley Drayton

 Sir Henry Lumley Drayton PC KC (April 27, 1869 – August 28, 1950) was a Canadian lawyer and politician.

 Early life

-Born in Kingston, Ontario, the son of Philip Henry Drayton, who came to Canada with the 16th Rifles of England, and Margaret S. Covernton, Drayton was educated in the schools of England and Canada.
+Born in Kingston, Ontario, the son of Philip Henry Drayton, who came to Canada with the 16th Rifles of England, and Margaret S. Covernton, Drayton was educated in schools in both England and Canada.
 He was called to the Ontario Bar in 1891 and was created a King's Counsel in 1908.

 Legal career

 From 1893 to 1900, Drayton was an Assistant City Solicitor for Toronto.
 In 1900, he formed a partnership with Charles J. Holman.
 In 1902, he was appointed Counsel to the Railway Committee of the Ontario Legislature.
 From 1904 to 1909, he was a County Crown Attorney for the County of York.
 In 1910, he was appointed Counsel for the Corporation of the City of Toronto.
 In 1911, he was appointed to the Toronto Power Commission.
 In 1912, he was appointed Chief Commissioner of the Board of Railway Commissioners for Canada.